 Also known as errors and omissions insurance, this policy protects businesses from client lawsuits claiming that work was unsatisfactory, negligent, late, or never completed.
 For example, it could protect an architect against a client’s claim that a design contained errors.

 Insureon’s building design business insurance agents work with top-rated U.S. carriers to find affordable coverage that fits your company.
-Apply today to compare multiple quotes with our free online application.
-Work with an account manager specializing in the unique risks of architects, engineers, and interior designers.
+Apply today to compare quotes with our free online application.
+Work with an account manager specializing in the unique risks of your profession.